The Complete Project Manager with CAPM® and PMP® Prep

 This course has no prerequisites other than a basic knowledge of how to use a computer and the internet.

-This course will prepare you to sit for the CAPM exam.
-To qualify for the exam, you must meet the following eligibility requirements:
+To qualify for the CAPM exam, you must meet the following eligibility requirements:

-• Secondary degree (high school diploma, associate degree or the global equivalent)
+• Educational Background: Secondary degree (high school diploma, associate degree or the global equivalent)

-• 23 hours of project management education completed by the time you sit for the exam.
-(This course meets the education requirement.)
+• Project Management Education: 23 hours of project management education completed by the time you sit for the exam (This course meets the education requirement).

 Requirements: